aspnetboilerplate/aspnetboilerplate/doc/WebSite/Notification-System.md

 In the second example, we sent a notification to a **specific user** for a **specific entity**.
 Notification data classes don't need to be **serialzable** normally (since JSON serialization is used by default).
-But it's suggested to mark it as serializable since you may need to move notifications between applications and may want to use binary serialization in the future.
+But we suggest you mark it as serializable since you may need to move notifications between applications and may want to use binary serialization in the future.
 Also, as declared before, notification data is optional and may not be required for all notifications.